AlibabaCloudDocs/hcs_mgw/intl.en-US/FAQ/Generate a migration report.md

     -   The name of a file ends with `_total_list`.
 This file contains a list of total migration files.
     -   The name of a file ends with `_completed_list`.
 This file contains a list of successful migration files.
     -   The name of a file ends with `_error_list`.
 This file contains a list of failed migration files.
 3. At the destination data address, locate the automatically generated aliyun\_mgw\_import\_report/ file folder.
 The preceding files are included in the folder.
 You can download and view a detailed list of files.
-We recommend that you use the [ossbrowser](../../../../intl.en-US/Tools/ossbrowser/Quick start.md#) tool to view these files.

     The file formats are as follows: